Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Introduction

 While the class of transverse groups is broad enough to include many interesting types of groups (such as all discrete subgroups of rank one Lie groups, Anosov and relatively Anosov groups in higher rank Lie groups, and their subgroups), they are still very special in the sense that a generic discrete subgroup in higher rank need not act as a convergence group on its limit set.
 Hence, the author's results in \cite{S} do not apply for arbitrary discrete subgroups in higher rank Lie groups.

 The purpose of this paper is to show that, under the very mild hypothesis that the discrete subgroup $\Gamma$ of $G$ is \emph{Zariski dense} (for example, any lattice in $G$ is Zariski dense by Borel's density theorem), we can find free, finitely generated, Zariski dense subsemigroups of $\Gamma$ whose critical exponents are arbitrarily close to that of $\Gamma$.
 Postponing some definitions, our main result is the following: \begin{thm} [Theorem \ref{MainTheorem2}] Let $G$ be a connected algebraic semisimple real Lie group with finite center and no compact factors, and let $\Gamma < G$ be a Zariski dense discrete subgroup.
-For every $0 < \delta < \delta (\Gamma)$ and $\epsilon > 0$ sufficiently small, there exists a free, finitely generated subsemigroup $\Omega = \Omega_{\delta, \epsilon} \subset \Gamma$ with the following properties: \begin{itemize} \item[(1)] Every element of $\Omega$ is either $\epsilon$-contracting or $2 \epsilon$-contracting. \item[(2)] The semigroup $\Omega$ is Zariski dense in $G$. \item[(3)] The critical exponent of $\Omega$ satisfies
+For every $0 < \delta < \delta (\Gamma)$, $\epsilon > 0$ sufficiently small, and $B \geq 1$, there exists a free, finitely generated subsemigroup $\Omega = \Omega_{\delta, \epsilon,B} \subset \Gamma$ with the following properties: \begin{itemize} \item[(1)] Every element of $\Omega$ is either $\epsilon$-contracting or $2 \epsilon$-contracting. \item[(2)] The semigroup $\Omega$ is Zariski dense in $G$. \item[(3)] The critical exponent of $\Omega$ satisfies

 \item[(4)] The semigroup $\Omega$ is $P$-Anosov.
-In fact, more is true: there exists a constant $C > 0$ so that for all $g \in \Omega$, where $|\cdot|_{S}$ denotes the word-length with respect to the finite generating set $S$ that freely generates $\Omega$. \end{itemize} \end{thm} An immediate consequence of our result is that the counterpart to Leuzinger's Theorem \ref{Leuzingergapphenomenon} does not hold for the class of Zariski dense discrete \emph{subsemigroups} of $G$.
+In fact, for all $g \in \Omega$, where $|\cdot|_{S}$ denotes the word-length with respect to the finite generating set $S$ that freely generates $\Omega$. \end{itemize} \end{thm} An immediate consequence of our result is that the counterpart to Leuzinger's Theorem \ref{Leuzingergapphenomenon} does not hold for the class of Zariski dense discrete \emph{subsemigroups} of $G$.

-We mention an interesting group-theoretic consequence of the above result.
-Let $G$ be as in Theorem \ref{MainTheorem1}, assume further that $G$ has Kazhdan's property (T), and let $\Gamma < G$ be a lattice.
-By Leuzinger's Theorem \ref{Leuzingergapphenomenon}, there exists a constant $\epsilon = \epsilon(G) > 0$ depending only on the Lie group $G$ so that, for any infinite covolume discrete subgroup $\Lambda$ of $G$, we have $\delta(\Lambda) \leq \delta(\Gamma) - \epsilon$.
-By Theorem \ref{MainTheorem1}, there exists a free, finitely generated subsemigroup $\Omega \subset \Gamma$ with finite generating set $S \subset \Gamma$ so that Let $\Delta := \langle S \rangle$ be the group generated by the set $S$.
-Then $\Delta$ is a discrete subgroup of $G$ contained in $\Gamma$ whose critical exponent satisfies Leuzinger's Theorem \ref{Leuzingergapphenomenon} therefore implies that $\delta(\Delta) = \delta(\Gamma)$ and $\Delta$ is a lattice with finite index in $\Gamma$.
-In particular, there is some relation among the elements of $S$ when one is allowed to multiply by negative powers of these elements, even though there is no relation when multiplying together exclusively positive powers of these elements.